 Dan Bush’s third and final episode, Transmission III: Escape from Terminus, wraps up the story, taking the point-of-view of Ben who, joined by a now crazed Clark, goes to Terminal 13 at Terminus station to find Maya, followed by a maddened Lewis, who is determined to get her back.
 Escape from Terminus follows the same blackly hysteric tone of The Jealousy Monster, although is not as effective.
 The episode does however offer up the film’s single most demented moment – where Scott Poythress announces that he can electrically stimulate life back into Sahr Nguajah’s severed head and then proceeds to have a conversation with the decapitated head, which even demands a cigarette from him.
 Scott Poythress gives a rather funny performance while under the influence of the signal.

 David Bruckner, Dan Bush and Jacob Gentry have each subsequently gone their own way.
-Dan Bush next worked on another multi-director film, the non-genre Fight Fuck Pray (2008), before going solo with the science-fiction film The Resurrection of William Zero (2014), the horror film The Vault (2017) and the psychic powers film The Dark Red (2018).
+Dan Bush next worked on another multi-director film, the non-genre Fight Fuck Pray (2008), before going solo with the cloning film The Reconstruction of William Zero (2014), the horror film The Vault (2017) and the psychic powers film The Dark Red (2018).
 Jacob Gentry subsequently directed three other psycho films My Super Psycho Sweet 16 (2009), My Super Psycho Sweet 16 Part 2 (2010) and My Super Psycho Sweet 16 Part 3 (2012), the time paradox film Synchronicity (2015) and the horror film Broadcast Signal Intrusion (2021).
-David Bruckner made a return with episodes of the horror anthologies V/H/S (2012) and Southbound (2015) and V/H/S/85 (2023) and the full-length The Ritual (2017) and The Night House (2020) and the remake of Hellraiser (2022).
+David Bruckner made a return with episodes of the horror anthologies V/H/S (2012), Southbound (2015) and V/H/S/85 (2023) and the full-length The Ritual (2017), The Night House (2020) and the remake of Hellraiser (2022).